Back to Brooklyn: Spring 2023

 - The Residence Hall has a limited number of isolation rooms for spring 2023.
 Rooms are first-come, first-served.
 Students who select to stay in the halls during isolation understand that rooms may not have a kitchen and that the College does not provide food or medical care beyond the nurse checking in remotely.

 - The NYC Test & Trace Corps will make sure that anyone who tests positive for COVID-19 and their close contacts will have the resources needed to safely separate in a hotel, free of charge, or at home to help prevent the spread of the virus.
 NYC Test & Trace Corps Contact Tracers can refer you to the hotel program or anyone can call 1-212-COVID19 (212-268-4319) to book a room.
 Get Help - COVID-19 Hotel Program.

 We will continue to monitor and update protocols, if necessary, as more information becomes available about appropriate isolation durations with the Omicron variant, from both the CDC and NYSDOH.

 For additional information on isolation, including how to safely separate from others, see:

 - NYSDOH Guidance (PDF) and Contacts Guidance Web Page

 - COVID-19 Quarantine and Isolation and Guidance Tool

 For more information on isolation and quarantine requirements, visit the CDC’s website and NY State’s website.

 REPORTING POSITIVE CASES AND CONTACT TRACING

-Anyone who has been on campus who contracts COVID-19 or is self-quarantining due to close contact with a positive person, must report this to Student Health Services ([email protected]) or the Office of Human Resources ([email protected]).
-Reporting positive cases helps us monitor and appropriately respond to spikes in positive cases and implement ongoing testing or quarantine requirements appropriately.
+Anyone who has been on campus who contracts COVID-19 or is self-isolating due to close contact with a positive person must report this to Student Health Services ([email protected]) or the Office of Human Resources ([email protected]).
+Reporting positive cases helps us monitor and appropriately respond to spikes in positive cases and implement ongoing testing or isolation requirements appropriately.